 - Full-Time M.B.A.

 - One-Year M.B.A.

-It is possible for students to complete the program in less than two years while they are employed full-time.
 Though a student may take up to five courses in any semester, the student must maintain a minimum three-course load (9 credits per semester) in each semester enrolled to retain eligibility for the Graduate Internship.

 The One-Year M.B.A.